rclancyc/rclancyc.github.io/_projects/neuro.md

 where $$\boldsymbol{1}$$ is the vector of ones.
 This approximation is an affine function of $$\mathbf q$$ paving the way for a simplified localization algorithm.
 Upon testing, we found that the difference between our approximation and the precise forward model, i.e., $$\big| f_i - \|\mathbf a + \mathbf b_i \| \big|$$, was below the noise floor used and therefore negligible.
 By using a reference sensor that picks up the background field $$\mathbf a$$ away from the biomagnetic sources, we can subtract out the ambient field.
 This is a basic form of gradiometry.
 For ambient sources that vary more quickly over shorter length scales, more complex gradiometry can be applied.
 With a forward model and data at our disposal, we can now formulate the optimization problem to localize a dipole.

-# Optimization problem and algorithms
+# Optimization Problem and Algorithms
 Given the forward model $$\mathbf f $$ from above, the goal is to find a dipole $$(\mathbf p, \mathbf q)$$ that best explains observed MEG data $$\mathbf y $$.
 Here, we assume that $$\mathbf a$$ has been removed from the signal and that

 $$\mathbf A = \begin{bmatrix}  \hat{\mathbf a}^T \mathbf L(\mathbf r_1, \mathbf p) \\  \hat{\mathbf a}^T \mathbf L(\mathbf r_2, \mathbf p)  \\ \vdots  \\  \hat{\mathbf a}^T \mathbf L(\mathbf r_M, \mathbf p)  \end{bmatrix}$$